Skip to main content

 • September: Offers golden light, thinner crowds, and excellent visibility—perfect for photography and peaceful exploration.

 Avoid visiting from December to February, as extreme cold, heavy snowfall, and road closures make access to Key Monastery nearly impossible.
-For real-time updates on access and conditions, check our road conditions guide.
+For real-time updates on access and conditions, check our road conditions guide — an essential resource in the key-monastery-spiti-visit-guide-2026.

 Do I Need a Permit to Visit Key Monastery?